Mikhail22/drag-scroll--autohotkey/README.md

 `rbutton-block.ahk` - Prevents the right mouse button system-wide.
 `mouse-scroll-v02.ahk` - Main script.
 Describes the scrolling logic.

-If you want to runit automatically at startup, copy paste shortcut of the `mouse-scroll-run.ahk`.
+If you want it to start automatically at startup, copy paste shortcut of the `mouse-scroll-run.ahk`.
 To close the app, manually close tray icons of both scripts.

 ### usage
-Press and hold the right mouse button to scroll - faster movement will scroll more.
+Press and hold the right mouse button to scroll - faster movement will scroll more.  .
-The script will block the Rbutton system-wide.
-To invoke the context menu - double click right mouse button, or just use Shift + right click or Ctrl + right click.
 Right mouse button is chosen for best ergonomics, but this can be changed in the main script file.
-If you still need the Rbutton in some app, you might want to add conditional directives to both  scripts, which will exclude specific applications (e.g. directive `#If !winActive("ahk_exe APP_NAME.exe")`).
+If you need to enable the script only in some app, you might want to add conditional directives to both  scripts, which will exclude specific applications (e.g. directive `#If !winActive("ahk_exe APP_NAME.exe")`).

 Few setup variables are available, see "Settings" section directly in the source code (`mouse-scroll-v02.ahk`).
 Simply edit the variable in the source code and restart it.